How to Think Bigger: For Coaches

 Client: Five.

-Coach: Tell me all the growth strategies you’ve so far tested.
+Coach: Tell me all the growth strategies you’ve tested so far.

 Client pauses.

-As you draw out your clients thoughts on a whiteboard, two things happen.
-First, they stop circling back and forth in their minds without conclusion.
-Second, they inevitably see the white spaces on the whiteboard.
+As you draw out your client’s thoughts on a whiteboard, two things happen.
+First, they stop circling back and forth in their minds without a conclusion.
+Second, they inevitably see the white spaces on the board.

-These white spaces are all new opportunities, new strategies, new connection points, new avenues.
+These white spaces are all new opportunities, strategies, and connection points.
 Once you’ve identified these avenues, you can help them create a plan to achieve their set goal.

 Toma Molerov